-1 Introduction
+1. Introduction

-Independent Component Analysis (ICA) as a technique for blind source separation (BSS) has attracted a fair amount of research activity over the past two decades.
+Independent Component Analysis (ICA) as a technique for blind source separation (BSS) has attracted a fair amount of research activity over the past three decades.
 By now a number of techniques have been established that reliably reconstruct the underlying sources from linear mixtures (Hyvärinen et al., 2001).
 The key insight for linear BSS is that the statistical independence of the sources is usually sufficient to constrain the unmixing function up to trivial transformations like permutation and scaling.
-Therefore linear BSS is essentially equivalent to linear ICA.
+Therefore, linear BSS is essentially equivalent to linear ICA.

 An obvious extension of the linear case is the task of reconstructing the sources from nonlinear mixtures.
-Unfortunately, the problem of nonlinear BSS is much harder than linear BSS, mainly due to the fact that the statistical independence of the instantaneous values of the estimated sources is no longer a sufficient constraint for the unmixing (Hyvärinen and Pajunen, 1999).
+Unfortunately, the problem of nonlinear BSS is much harder than linear BSS, because the statistical independence of the instantaneous values of the estimated sources is no longer a sufficient constraint for the unmixing (Hyvärinen and Pajunen, 1999).
 For example, arbitrary point-nonlinear distortions of the sources are still statistically independent.
-Therefore, additional constraints are needed to resolve these ambiguities.
+Additional constraints are needed to resolve these ambiguities.